 Town centre Capital Fund: A total of seven applications are now underway; ranging from community facilities to enhancing links to town centres.
-Projects total £910,000 and will be fully spent by March 2020 and will complete by September 2020.
+Projects total £910,000 and will are planned to complete by September 2020.

 MBTAG (Midlothian & Borders Tourism Action Group): Scotland Starts Here Website launched to raise the area's profile as a year-round tourism destination as well as encouraging more visitors to the area.
 Supported by a digital marketing campaign, mobile app, podcasts, eBooks, videos, blogs and social media advertising.